Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do not influence our content.

 Choosing your own repairer vs insurer-preferred mechanic

-Should I use the repair shop my insurance company recommends?
+Should I use the body shop my insurance company recommends?

-- Guaranteed coverage for repair costs.
-If your chosen repairer has quoted a higher price than the insurer’s, the insurer might ask you to pay the difference.
-You generally don’t have to worry about that if you go with the insurer’s approved repairers.
-Insurers and their repairers contact each other directly, so you can be more confident that repairs have been approved before they’re carried out.
+- Insurance coverage approval.
+If your chosen repairer has quoted a higher price than the insurance company’s, the insurance company might ask you to pay the difference.
+You have less risk of this situation happening if you go with the insurance company’s approved mechanics.

-- They’re independent mechanics.
-The insurer’s mechanics aren’t always direct employees of the insurance company; often they are standalone businesses whose quality has been confirmed by the insurer.
-The insurer sends work their way precisely because they know it gets quoted accurately and is going to be done well.
-That’s a more valuable arrangement to the mechanic than however much time or money they might save by doing a dodgy job.
+- Independent mechanics.
+The mechanics aren’t always the insurance company’s direct employees, but many are standalone businesses with their own reputation to keep intact.
+That’s a more valuable arrangement to the mechanic than however much time or money saved with a dodgy job.

-Pros and cons of choosing your own vs recommended repairer
+Pros and cons: Choosing your own vs. recommended body shop

 Your own independent mechanic

-- Have to pay out of pocket and wait for reimbursement
+- You may have to pay out of pocket and wait for reimbursement

 - Won’t qualify for lifetime repair guarantee